Fine scales of decay of operator semigroups: Introduction

 For an increasing function $f: [a,\infty) \to (0,\infty)$ such that $\lim_{s\to\infty} f(s) = \infty$, the notation $f^{-1}$ may denote the inverse function, or more generally a \emph{right inverse}, of $f$, defined on the range of $f$, so that $f(f^{-1}(t)) = t$ for all $t$ in the range.
 It may also denote an \emph{asymptotic inverse} of $f$, defined on an interval $[b,\infty)$, such that

 It should be clear from the context which notion of inverse function is involved.

-However the notation $f^\alpha$ will occasionally denote the function $s \mapsto f(s)^\alpha$, but we shall use $1/f$ to denote the reciprocal function of $f$, in order to avoid confusion with any inverse function.
+We shall occasionally use the notation $f^\alpha$ to denote function $s \mapsto f(s)^\alpha$ when $\alpha\ne-1$, but we shall use $1/f$ to denote the reciprocal function of $f$, in order to avoid confusion with any inverse function.
 Similarly $fg$ or $f.g$ will denote a pointwise product of two functions $f$ and $g$, and $f \circ g$ will denote composition.

 We shall use $C$ and $c$ to denote (strictly) positive constants, whose values may change from place to place.